jswymer/mydoctest/articles/receivables-collect-outstanding-balances.md

 <properties
-                pageTitle="How to: Collect Outstanding Balances| Project “Madeira”" description="Welcome to Project "Madeira""
+                pageTitle="How to: Collect Outstanding Balances| Project “Madeira”" description="How to: Collect Outstanding Balances"
                 services=""
                 documentationCenter="Madeira"
                 authors="edupont"/>

 #How to: Collect Outstanding Balances
 Managing receivables includes checking whether amounts due are paid on time.
 If customers have overdue payments, you can send the Customer Statement report as a reminder.